suwalutions/PurrfectKit/docs/index.rst

 .. note::

-   This project is under active devcelopment.
+   This project is under active development.

 **PurrfectKit** simplifies Retrieval-Augmented Generation (RAG), a technique combining information retrieval and text generation to answer queries using external documents.